 When screen printing onto merchandise, consider colour contrasts.
 For example, a black pen with a navy logo isn’t going to stand out much.
 Consult your promotional products agency for more advice about how to make your designs pop.

-What have your experiences with screen printing been?
-Drop a comment in the section below – we’d love to know!
+What have your experiences with screen printing been? contact us today! – we’d love to know!